bosagora/docs-bosagora-io/docs/wallet/web/03-how-to.md

 **Edit Contact**

-You can change the contact's name by clicking the icon Edit to the right of each contact's item.
+You can change the contact's name by clicking the icon "Edit" to the right of each contact's item.

 **Delete Contact**

-You can delete the contact by clicking the icon Delete to the right of each contact's item.
+You can delete the contact by clicking the icon "Delete" to the right of each contact's item.

 <hr>